nodejs/node/doc/api/n-api.md

   that will be passed to possible async_hooks [`init` hooks][].
 - `[in] async_resource_name`: Identifier for the kind of resource that is being provided for diagnostic information exposed by the `async_hooks` API.
-- `[in] execute`: The native function which should be called to excute the logic asynchronously.
+- `[in] execute`: The native function which should be called to execute the logic asynchronously.
 The given function is called from a worker pool thread and can execute in parallel with the main event loop thread.
 - `[in] complete`: The native function which will be called when the